jhoward39/creepjsTrixter/README.md

 Only thing is it did not work and I got an API access denied.

 9. I tried making a service worker.
 Alas.
 We end at 54%.
 I would love to hear what some of the winning strategies look like.

+10. WOW update: I ran it a day later with the service worker and I achieved a higher score than I did as a human 83%!
+WOOOHOOO.